SMS marketing conversion rates

 Study SMS reports.
 You’ll need to track how many messages are delivered, bounced, opened and blocked.
 This will help you to keep your list updated, ensuring you aren’t paying for messages which aren’t being received.

-If you’re interested in learning more about how SMS can help you engage and interact with your customers, visit our visit our SMS Platform page and sign up for a free account.
+If you’re interested in learning more about how SMS can help you engage and interact with your customers, visit our SMS Platform page and sign up for a free account.